 - The accounts shall be kept by the Treasurer and will be certified annually and presented at the Annual General Meeting.

-- A copy of the certified statement of accounts for the financial year will be available to all members attending the Annual General Meeting and on request to members fourteen days prior to the AGM.
-A copy will be sent, on request, to those members unable to attend.
+- A copy of the certified accounts will be available to members attending the Annual General Meeting and on request to members fourteen days prior to the AGM.
+A copy will be sent, on request, to members who did not attend.

 - To receive reports from the General Committee.

 - To approve the accounts.

-- To appoint an Accountant or two unqualified individuals with accountancy experience to certify the accounts
+- To appoint an accountant or two unqualified individuals with accountancy experience to certify the accounts for the ensuing year.

-- To declare the results of postal ballots including those for the General Committee.
+- To declare the results of the postal ballots.

-- To discuss any resolutions duly placed on the agenda, by fully paid up members, notice of which having been given in writing to the Secretary by 31st December.
+- To discuss any resolutions placed on the agenda having been given in writing to the Secretary by 31st December.

 - To appoint scrutineers(s) for any ballots